Rise to the Challenge

 The Single Subject Bilingual Credential (Secondary Grades 6-12) is available for students interested in teaching in a bilingual Spanish middle or secondary school classroom in the candidates’ subject major (e.g., Science, Math, Social Science, English, Spanish, etc).

-The Early Childhood credential authorizes the holder to work with infant, toddler and preschool-age children with identified special needs.
+The Early Childhood credential authorizes the holder to work with infant, toddler and preschool-age children with disabilities.

 The Mild/Moderate credential authorizes the holder to teach students with disabilities in grades K-12, and adults up to age 22.

-The Moderate/Severe credential authorizes the holder to teach students with a wide range of special needs disabilities in grades K-12, and adults up to age 22.
+The Extensive Support Needs credential authorizes the holder to teach students with a wide range of disabilities in grades K-12, and adults up to age 22.

 Master's Degree Programs